“Be somebody that makes everybody feel like somebody.” - Kid President

 18 children have blessed my life.
 That’s not a typo – Eighteen.
 I went through infertility, seven pregnancies (which contradicts infertility, I suppose), and have 12 years of foster parenting under my belt, plus a few more working with a non-profit with foster kids recruiting and training foster parents.

-I've been a stay-at-home Mom, homeschooling, breastfeeding and making baby food from scratch, a Mom working in the corporate world and an Entrepreneurial Mom.
+I've been a stay-at-home Mom, homeschooling, breastfeeding and making baby food from scratch, a Mom working in the corporate world trying not to feel like I was failing in every aspect of my life, and an Entrepreneurial Mom - learning how to earn a living while doing what I love and making a difference in the lives of others.
 I’ve been divorced, and a single mom and I've also experienced life with a blended family.

 In the end, I was blessed to end up with kids from everywhere.
 More than “Yours, Mine and Ours” – an amalgam of foster children who aged out, adopted children, step children, biological children and even a foreign exchange student.